Moving Change of Address Checklist

-Besides notifying your local bank don’t forget to inform any other financial institutions where you may have a portfolio of stock, bonds and mutual funds such as Charles Schwab or Fidelity.
-Not only will you want to be getting your monthly statements but even more important will be receiving any tax statements.
+Besides notifying your local bank, don’t forget to inform any other financial services where you may have a stock portfolio, pension plans, bonds, and mutual funds such as Charles Schwab or Fidelity.
+Not only will you want to be getting your monthly statements but even more critical will be receiving any tax statements.

 Medical Care Providers

-Updating your address with any medical providers, like doctors, dentists and optometrists, is a good idea as well.
-By updating your information, you can ensure that any bills or other correspondence comes to your new home.
+Updating your address with any medical providers, like doctors, dentists, and optometrists, is also a good idea.
+You can ensure that any bills or other correspondence come to your new home by updating your information.

 If you are going to school, or you have children in school, make sure to notify them about your address change.
 This should include both local schools as well as colleges if you have children attending them.